gianfranco-s/lets-code-math-and-physics/chapter01_math/02_derivatives_and_velocity/02_derivatives_and_velocity.md

 v = [ x(t+dt) - x(t) ] / dt
 ```

 You've seen this expression in every calculus book.
-We won't get into the math of it... but let's plot how it would look like, for different values of *dt*
+There's nothing magical about it...
+Actually, there IS some magic; and it happens when we take a closer look to *dt*.

+1. Let's plot an awful derivative.
+It's not really a derivative, but we'll get there.
+Run `plot_an_awful_derivative.ipynb`

+2. Now, let's plot better approximations in `plot_a_decent_derivative.py`

+3. Finally, let's improve our software skills.
+This will become handy in the future.
+We'll repeat what we did before, but with *functions*.